QueryDesk/setup-db-client/README.md

 -   `id`: (Required) A unique id used to interact with this resource through the API.

+-   `name`: (Required)  The name for users to use to identity the database.

 -   `hostname`: (Required) The hostname for connecting to the database, either an ip or url.

 -   `database`: (Required) The name of the database to connect on.